Tucker Carlson: Political views

-Carlson has been described in the media as a conservative or paleoconservative.
+Carlson has been described in the media as a conservative, paleoconservative, right-wing extremist, and far-right.
 In 2021, Time magazine said Carlson "may be the most powerful conservative in America".
 Writing for New York magazine's Intelligencer in 2019, Park MacDougald called Carlson a "Middle American radical", which he described as someone who holds populist economic beliefs; hostility to corporatocracy; fervent positions on nationalism, race, and immigration; and a preference for a strong U.S. president.
 MacDougald identified this form of radicalism as the ideological core of Trumpism.
 Carlson is noted for circulating white nationalist views and terminology into mainstream political discourse, in particular, repackaging the fringe racist "replacement" conspiracy theory into a version that accuses Democrats and "elites" of forcing demographic change.
 More virulent versions of the conspiracy theory have been cited by gunmen in several mass shootings targeting minorities; Carlson has denounced the attacks.

 Carlson is a Republican.
 He was previously registered as a Democrat in Washington, D.C., from 2006 to 2020.
-In 2017, Carlson said his registration as a Democrat was to gain the right to vote in the primaries for mayoral elections in the district, and that he nevertheless "sincerely despise[s]" the Democratic party and "always vote[d] for the more corrupt candidate over the idealist" in order to favor the status quo and stem progressivism.
+In 2017, Carlson said his registration as a Democrat was to gain the right to vote in the primaries for mayoral elections in the district, and that he nevertheless "sincerely despise[s]" the Democratic Party and "always vote[d] for the more corrupt candidate over the idealist" in order to favor the status quo and stem progressivism.
 Carlson campaigned for Republicans and Republican-affiliated causes during his time as a Democrat.